How Honey House started

 I always wanted to make a difference

-Ever since I studied politics at Leeds and got my first job working for an MP in Parliament, I knew I wanted to make a positive impact in the world.
+Ever since I studied politics at university and got my first job working for an MP in Parliament, I knew I wanted to make a positive impact in the world.

 I always wanted to be a mum too.
 I was a lonely, only child whose parents divorced as a teenager.
 A family of my own was always my dream.
 The chaos, the drawings on the fridge, the company.
 I’ve longed for it every day since I was 4.